 Two-storied shrine facing north

 As you can see from the image, a statue of Vishnu is standing inside the inner sanctum.
 Each story of this shrine has a balcony with beautifully decorated balustrades.
 The water from the shrine drops into a small tank made of stone.
-A small statue of Ganesha, Shiva’s son the head of an elephant, is placed below the second-floor balcony.
+A small statue of Ganesha, Shiva’s son with the head of an elephant, is placed below the second-floor balcony.

-Notice the three layers of beautifully carved friezed below the first floor.
+Notice the three layers of beautifully carved frieze below the first floor.
 The bottom layer is a row of elephants, the middle layer is a row of lions with some men fighting them, and the top layer is a row of people riding horses.
 It is interesting to note that no two carvings in a row are alike.

 The shrine is flanked by two squarish pillars.
 The left pillar has a relief of Vishnu and the right pillar depicts Shiva slaying Andakasura.

-Copyright © 2019 by Lawrence Rodrigues.
+Copyright © 2019 – 2021 by YatrikaOne.
 All rights reserved.